 From this point forward, your goal is literally to ‘mix until blended’.
 The biggest downfall of biscuits is using a heavy hand, and overmixing your dough.

 Make a well in the center of your dough and add your buttermilk.
-Using a fork, blend the buttermilk with the dry ingredients until the dough is wet.
+Using a fork or a Danish Dough Whisk, blend the buttermilk with the dry ingredients until the dough is wet.
 If necessary, add a drop or two more of buttermilk, and blend the excess dry ingredients, then gently mix it all together.
 Always use a gentle hand.
 Don’t beat it like you would a rug.
 Gently, my friend.
 Gently.

 Sprinkle dough on the work surface.
 Place your dough in the middle of the flour.
 Lightly dust the top of the dough and your hands.

 Gently press down on the dough, spreading it out to the desired thickness.
 Now, this is truly a preference.
 The Country Boy likes his biscuits thinner than most, so I press my dough down a bit more than necessary.
 In reality, you want your dough to be about 1/2″ thick.
 Keep in mind, they will rise more during the baking process.

 Using a cookie or biscuit cutter, cut out your biscuits and place them close together to touching on an ungreased cookie sheet or in an ungreased cake pan.
 You need to cut your biscuits as closely together as you can, because you only get one more shot at it, and only then if you mix the scrap dough together as gently as possible.

 Baking your Biscuits

 Biscuits are designed for high heat.
 Bake them in a preheated oven set at 425 degrees for approximately 10 to 15 minutes.
 Biscuits are done when they have risen high and are golden brown on top.
 Remove them from the oven.

 As tempting as it is, don’t cut into your biscuits right away.
 Let them rest for a few minutes.